stacksimplify/azure-aks-kubernetes-masterclass/08-Azure-Files-for-AKS-Storage/README.md

 ## Step-01: Introduction
 - Understand Azure Files
+- We are going to write a Deployment Manifest for NGINX Application which will have its static content served from **Azure File Shares** in **app1** folder
+- We are going to mount the file share to a specific path `mountPath: "/usr/share/nginx/html/app1"` in the Nginx container

 ### kube-manifests-v1: Custom Storage Class
 - We will define our own custom storage class with desired permissions